Approximable triangulated categories: Background

 \xpl{X1.3} Given a category $\cc$ and a collection $S$ of morphisms in $\cc$, an old theorem of Gabriel and Zisman~\cite{Gabriel-Zisman67} tells us that there exists a functor $F:\cc\la S^{-1}\cc$ so that \be \item If $s\in S\subset\text{Mor}(\cc)$ then $F(s)$ is invertible. \item Any functor $F'':\cc\la\cb$, with $F''(S)$ contained in the isomorphisms of $\cb$, factors uniquely as $\cc\stackrel{F}\la S^{-1}\cc\stackrel{F'}\la \cb$. \ee What we mean when we say that in $\D_{\fc}^{\fc'}(\ca)$ we ``formally invert'' the cohomology isomorphisms is: let $\cc$ be the category with the same objects as $\D_{\fc}^{\fc'}(\ca)$ but where the morphisms are the cochain maps, and let $S$ be the collection of cochain maps inducing cohomology isomorphisms.
 Then $\D_{\fc}^{\fc'}(\ca)$ is defined to be $S^{-1}\cc$.

-In principle categories of the form $S^{-1}\cc$ can be dreadful---the morphisms are composable strings, whose pieces are either morphisms in $\cc$ or inverses of elements of $S$.
-The Hom-sets needn't be small, and in general it can be a nightmare to decide when two such strings are equal.
+In principle categories of the form $S^{-1}\cc$ can be dreadful---the morphisms are equivalence classes of composable strings, where each string is a sequence whose pieces are either morphisms in $\cc$ or inverses of elements of $S$.
+The Hom-sets needn't be small, and in general it can be a nightmare to decide when two such strings are equivalent, meaning define the same morphism in $S^{-1}\cc$.
 For categories like $\D_{\fc}^{\fc'}(\ca)$ the calculus of fractions happens not to be too bad, there is a literature dealing with it.
 The interested reader is referred to Hartshorne~\cite{Hartshorne66} or Verdier~\cite{Verdier96} for the original presentations, or Gelfand and Manin~\cite{GelfandManin2}, Kashiwara and Schapira~\cite{Kashiwara-Schapira06} or Weibel~\cite{Weibel94} for more modern treatments.

 In this survey we skip the discussion of the calculus of fractions.
 This means that the reader will be asked to believe several computations along the way---when these occur there will be a footnote to the effect. \expl